6 Kinds of Centipedes & Millipedes in Oregon!

 Did you see a centipede in Oregon?

-Many people consider these strange creatures to be some sort of mutant worms, but luckily, they’re not. 🙂
+Many people consider these strange creatures to be some sort of mutant worms, but luckily, theyโre not. ๐

 In truth, millipedes and centipedes are much more closely related to marine animals like lobsters, crayfish, and shrimp.
 The biggest difference is that millipedes and centipedes are land dwellers.